Skip to content

 Return an error message if sanitized is not a valid task name, else None.

-Source code in src/terok/lib/orchestration/tasks.py
+Source code in src/terok/lib/orchestration/tasks/naming.py

 def validate_task_name(sanitized: str) -> str | None: